pabloinsente/sf_for_beh_ss/docs/notes.md

-# Intoducing software development best practices for the behavioral and social sciences
+# Introducing software development best practices for the behavioral and social sciences

 ## Keep in mind: